zimbiosys/portfolio/README.md

          3.1.1 SQL SERVER 2014

          Pros of using this technology
          1 - Scalability: SQL SERVER is well knowed for being capable by handle big data          quantity and vertical and horizontal scalability.
 It can grow up depending on            application´s needings.

          2 - Security:
          Offers data cyfer, integrated authentication and access control.
 Is fundamental          to protect sensitive data confidenciality.

          3 - Integration with other Microsoft´s tools:
-         SQL SERVER integrates well with
+         SQL SERVER integrates well with other Microsoft's tools, like .NET Framework,            Visual Studio development and Azure.
+All this allows to develop and to                   implement complete solutions.

+         4 .
+Database administration:
+         Offers a huge diversity of administrative tools tasking backup, as security              copies, recovering against disasters, database maintenance and queries         optmimization.

+         Contras of using this technology:

+         1 - Cost:

+         Can be costous, specially for small enterprises and startups.
+Also powerfull hardware could be required.

+         2 - Specific platform:

+         Can be excuted on Windows and Linux, but is specific of Windows.
+This can limitate flexibility.

+         3 - Learning curve:

+         For new users, learning curve can be high.

+         4 - Hardware requirements

+         Can require a significative amount of hardware and software resources, becoming a challenge to small enterprises.

+         Why SQL SERVER ??

+         This technology became efective at development stage and set on function the database.
+The learning curve was almost nule due the previous experience and was not powerfull hardware needed to execute it.
+This technology offered great value to the project.

+   3.1.2 IIS SERVER HOSTED LOCALLY

+   1 - Integers very well with Windows and is the option by default to hosting of Web applications on Windows environment.

+   2 - Performance

+   Has a solid performance and is capable to handle heavy duty tasks.
+Is optimized to work with Microsoft technologies.

+   3 - Security

+   Offers many security options, like integrated authentication, roles based authentication, SSL/TLS encryption, protection against atacks.

+   4 - Administration tools

+   Offers strong admnistrative tools, like IIS administrator.

+   - Learning curve

+     As previous experience, learning for this project was not necessary.

+     This technology was choosen because currently applications are developed as Microsoft native applications, and this server is ideal.

+     3.3.
+FRONT END

+3.3.1.
+Xamarin

+1 - Multiplatform development

+Xamarin allows mobile applications development for iOS, Android